gryf/vimwiki2html/README.rst

   - anchor links (implemented differently - only last anchor is taken into account - may cause anchors collision)

+  - adding arbitrary attributes for the link - i.e.
+    ``[[target|descritption|class="foo"]]``.
+This is addition which doesn't
+    exists on VimWiki, but it's nice addition for adding lightbox-ish functionality

 - Tables

   - tables with headers